 Why Your Kindergartener Still Can’t Read: 7 Red Flags Teachers Won’t Tell You

-Red Flag 1: Your Child Can’t Isolate Beginning Sounds
+Red Flag #1: Your Child Can’t Isolate Beginning Sounds

 The specific test: say three words like “mat, sit, cat” and ask which ones rhyme.
 A kindergartener who can’t do this by January needs intervention immediately.
 Not next year.
 Not “let’s wait and see.”
 Teachers often hesitate to alarm parents, believing the child will spontaneously develop these skills.
 They won’t.
 Phonemic awareness requires explicit instruction for 20-30% of children, according to data from the National Reading Panel’s 2000 meta-analysis.
+That sticks.

-Red Flag 3: No Interest in Books or Print
+Red Flag 3: No Interest in Books or Print.

 “Children who don’t see print as meaningful or interesting by age six have typically had insufficient exposure to engaging read-alouds and book discussions.
 The problem isn’t the child.
 It’s the literacy environment.” – Dr. Susan Neuman, University of Michigan